-The above images shows Ojibwe painters Moses Amik and Benjamin (Tom) Chee Chee.
+The above images show the late Ojibwe painters Moses Amik and Benjamin (Tom) Chee Chee.

-Mozes Beaver (Amik) is from Summer Beaver, Ontario (Nibinamik).
-While Amik’s style is reminiscent of traditional Medine painting, his work is distinct for its multi-layered approach, which results in magical images of spirits, human faces and animal forms embedded against a background of the natural environment.
+Mozes Beaver (Amik) (1960-2017) came from Summer Beaver, Ontario (Nibinamik).
+While Amik’s style was reminiscent of traditional Medine painting, his work was distinct for its multi-layered approach, which resulted in magical images of spirits, human faces, and animal forms embedded against a background of the natural environment.

 She belongs to he Name doodem (Sturgeon clan), and feels much kinship with her mother's people, the Azaadiwi-ziibi Nitam-Anishinaabeg (Poplar River "#16" First Nation) of Manitoba.
 She descends from a long line of Manitoba-based Midewiwin seers and healers and artists.

 Simone holds a unique place in the art heritage of her People.
 She takes pride in creating in her paintings and sketchings a peaceful world in which she and the women and children of her People could live happily.
 She focuses on humans and animals representing doodem (clan) symbols and describes her sketchings, paintings, and poems as prayers of hope for all.
 Her work deals with several various, yet interrelated themes, the underlying leitmotiv being child abuse anddomestic violence within First Nations communities.
 Each and every of her artworks is dedicated to the cause of those countless women, men, and children who suffered the same fate as she has.